Statistical analysis of periodic data in neuroscience: Identifying and removing outliers using the Mahalanobis distance

 The effectiveness of this approach to outlier exclusion can be assessed by simulation using the condition index test.
 Figure \ref{fig:outlierplot} shows the proportion of significant condition index tests as a function of the Mahalanobis distance of a single outlier, for a range of sample sizes (curves).
 In all cases, the functions depart from the Type I error rate (\(\alpha\) = 0.05; horizontal dashed line in Figure \ref{fig:outlierplot}) when the outlier's Mahalanobis distance exceeds a value around 3.
 This seems a reasonable heuristic for outlier exclusion, and is the multivariate equivalent of excluding data points more than 3 standard deviations from the sample mean (note that many implementations of the Mahalanobis distance statistic, such as the core \emph{mahalanobis} function in \emph{R}, or \emph{mahal} function in \emph{Matlab}, return \(D^2\), which can be converted to \emph{D} by taking the square root).
 Following this heuristic should reduce the likelihood that outliers will invalidate the assumptions of the \(T^2_{circ}\) test.

-A variant of the Mahalanobis distance (the pairwise Mahalanobis distance) can also be used to compute a multivariate measure of effect size, equivalent to Cohen's \emph{d} statistic (see e.g. Del Giudice, 2009).
+A variant of the Mahalanobis distance (the pairwise Mahalanobis distance) can also be used to compute a multivariate measure of effect size, equivalent to Cohen's \emph{d} statistic \citep[see e.g.][]{Giudice2009}.
 This is a valuable statistic to include when reporting the results of multivariate tests, and a function (\emph{pairwisemahal}) to calculate it is available as part of the \emph{FourierStats} package.

 \hypertarget{controlling-for-multiple-comparisons-across-location-and-time}{